-With the evolution into total well-being, more employers are broadening their services into other important parts of their employees work-life balance.
-By studying 98 percent of the world’s population, Gallup has defined the common elements of well-being: physical, career, social, financial and community.
+With the move toward total well-being, more employers are broadening their services into other important parts work-life balance.
+By studying 98 percent of the world’s people, Gallup has defined the common basics of well-being: physical, career, social, financial and community.

-By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need and want to do.
-What’s more, having adequate energy includes keeping an eye on what you eat, how you move, and how well you sleep.
+By Gallup’s meaning, physical well-being means having good health and enough energy to do the things you need and want to do.
+What’s more, having plenty of energy involves keeping an eye on what you eat, how much you move and how well you sleep.

-Not too long ago, research started coming out about the dangers of sitting all day.
-The news was and still is alarming since many, if not most, of us spend hours and hours sitting while we are at work.
-Now we know it’s important to find ways to insert natural movement back into our day – every day.
+Not too long ago, research revealed the dangers of sitting all day.
+The news was and still is alarming since many of us spend hours and hours sitting at work.
+Now we know it’s important to find ways to put normal movement back into our days.

-Sleep is rejuvenation.
-It is vital for many areas of well-being.
-Our emotions, stress levels, mental stability are all affected by the amount of sleep we get and the quality of that sleep.
+Sleep is rejuvenation is vital for many parts of well-being.
+Our emotions, stress levels and mental stability are all touched by the amount of sleep and quality of sleep we get.

 Sleep is also the time our body heals itself.
-Did you know your heart and blood vessels repair themselves while you sleep?
+Did you know your heart and blood vessels fix themselves while you sleep?
 Short-change yourself on sleep and your body pays a dangerous price.
-In fact, ongoing sleep deprivation is linked to several diseases – including diabetes, obesity, heart disease and stroke.
+In fact, an ongoing lack of sleep is linked to many health problems.
+Diabetes, obesity, heart disease and stroke are a few.

 Sleep supports a healthy immune system, along with growth and development.
 Hormones released during deep sleep boost muscle mass and repair cells and tissues in children, teens and adults.

 So how can you improve your sleep?
 For starters, prioritize sleep.
 Create a calm, soothing space for slumber.
 Develop a bedtime routine that includes quiet time, soothing music or reading.
-Avoid eating and drinking, staring at a screen and late-night exercise close to bedtime.
+Avoid eating and drinking, staring at a screen and workouts close to bedtime.

 Be good to yourself.
-By eating healthy foods, moving your body more and making good sleep a priority, you nurture important aspects of your overall well-being.
+By eating healthy foods, moving your body more and putting good sleep first, you care for important parts of your total well-being.